boramalper/himawaripy/README.md

 thus the file size as well).
 Please keep in mind that it will also take more time to download the tiles.

+You also need to choose the method, how to set your background image.
+Either set the background via the Gnome shell (*gnome*) or via the feh tool (*feh*).
+In order to be able to use feh, you need to install prior usage.
 ## Installation
     cd ~
     git clone https://github.com/boramalper/himawaripy.git